 Examples of aiding and abetting include driving the getaway car during a bank robbery or providing the perpetrator with the code to disable an alarm system on a residence or business he or she intended to burglarize.
 In both situations, you would be considered an accessory to the crime.

 If a person aids and abets, but withdraws before the crime is committed, he or she is not guilty of that crime.
 To withdraw, a person must notify everyone else he or she knows is involved in the commission of the crime that he or she is no longer participating.
 The notification must be made early enough to prevent the commission of the crime.
 The person must also do everything reasonably within his or her power to prevent the crime from being committed.
 He or she does not have to actually prevent the crime.

 The burden of proof falls on the People to prove beyond a reasonable doubt that the defendant did not withdraw.
 If the People have not met this burden, a jury cannot find the defendant guilty of aiding and abetting.

-If you were an accomplice in a crime and have been charged with aiding and abetting, contact Bay Area Criminal Lawyers, PC, immediately.
-An experienced lawyer can effectively negotiate with prosecutors and judges, often securing your freedom, or, at a minimum, have the charges against you reduced.
-We will work hard to direct the progression of your case in a way that leads to the best possible outcome on your behalf.
+If you were an accomplice in a crime and have been charged with aiding and abetting, contact Bay Area Criminal Lawyers, PC, immediately to explore your options for a strong defense.
+An experienced lawyer can effectively negotiate with prosecutors and judges, often securing your freedom, or, at a minimum, having the charges against you reduced.
+Bay Area Criminal Lawyers, PC will work hard to direct the progression of your case in a way that leads to the best possible outcome on your behalf.